(Online) Restorative Practices Certificate Program

 PROGRAM DATES & TIMES

-Interested in restorative practices?
-The next anticipated session will be in spring 2021.
-We encourage you to sign up for the waitlist and you’ll be among the first to know when a new program is announced.
+If the above dates don’t work for you we encourage you to sign up for the waitlist and you’ll be among the first to know when a new program is announced.

 - Acquire a strong theoretical foundation in restorative practices that have been proven to enhance both personal and professional spheres